DereckExists/DereckExists/README.md

 * :technologist: A guy who has tried a lot of programming languages and frameworks for fun
 * :sunglasses: A pro in Flutter & Native mobile development
+* :clock1: Works for 10 hours a day
 * :heart: Loves [Victor Mono](https://github.com/rubjo/victor-mono) font and [Catppuccin](https://github.com/catppuccin) theme

 ## 💙 Technologies 💙